-Rob Tregenza is a writer, director, producer, and cinematographer.
-He has written, directed, and photographed three independent feature films that have each screened at the Cannes Film Festival under “Un Certain Regard,” and the Berlin Film Festival under “Panorama.”
-Over the years, these films have also appeared at festivals such as Toronto, Sundance, Rotterdam, and Edinburgh.
-He received his PhD from UCLA and his most recent film Gavagai was shot in Norway in 2015.
+Rob Tregenza is an internationally recognized director, producer, editor, and cinematographer.
+He has written, directed, and photographed four independent feature films that have screened at the Cannes Film Festival in the “Un Certain Regard,” and the Berlin Film Festival in the “Panorama” official section.
+Over the years, these features have also appeared at other festivals such as Toronto, Sundance, Rotterdam, and Edinburgh.
+He received his Ph.D. from UCLA in 1982 on “Martin Heidegger and the Film-event”.

-In addition to feature filmmaking, Tregenza’s award-winning career as a television commercial director and cameraman for clients such as IBM, DuPont, CSX, Blue Cross Blue Shield, and numerous non-profits; as well his cinematography work for other independent filmmakers such as Bela Tarr and Alex Cox, has allowed him to have shot extensively in Africa, South America, Asia, Eastern Europe, Spain and the United Kingdom.
+In addition to feature filmmaking, Tregenza’s award-winning career as a commercial director and cameraman for clients such as IBM, DuPont, CSX, Blue Cross Blue Shield, and numerous non-profits; as well his cinematography for other filmmakers such as Claude Miller, Bela Tarr, and Alex Cox, allowed him to shoot extensively in Africa, South America, Asia, Eastern Europe, Spain, and the United Kingdom.